Episode 7037 and 7038: Episode 7037

 On Christmas Day 2024 in Walford, Cindy Beale (Michelle Collins) frantically searches for a missing USB stick containing a recording that exposes her affair with Junior Knight (Micah Balfour), the son of her ex-husband George (Colin Salmon).
 Cindy fears the recording will be played to her fiancé, Ian Beale (Adam Woodyatt).
 Lauren Branning (Jacqueline Jossa) reveals to Cindy that she has listened to the recording and plans to expose it as revenge for Cindy's prior attempts to get her addicted to painkillers while pregnant.
 Despite Cindy's desperate pleas and bribes, Lauren resolves to send the USB to Ian as part of the Beale and Knight families' Secret Santa.
-At the Mitchell household, Billy Mitchell (Perry Fenwick) and Honey Mitchell (Emma Barton) announce their plans to re-marry in February 2025.
+At the Mitchell household, Billy Mitchell (Perry Fenwick) and Honey Mitchell (Emma Barton) announce their plans to remarry in February 2025.
 Phil Mitchell (Steve McFadden) abruptly leaves the Mitchell family Christmas dinner after witnessing Teddy Mitchell (Roland Manookian) kiss his ex-wife Sharon Watts (Letitia Dean).
 While outside, Phil encounters his old friend Nigel Bates (Paul Bradley), who is struggling with poverty and estrangement from his family.
 Phil offers Nigel a place to stay for the night.

 At the Slater house, Stacey Slater (Lacey Turner) tries to reconcile with her ex-husband Martin Fowler (James Bye), paranoid of his growing chemistry with Ruby Allen (Louisa Lytton).
 However, when she finally gets an opportunity to speak to him, Martin falls asleep before she can confess her desire to rekindle their relationship.
 Elsewhere, Ravi Gulati (Aaron Thiara) and Denise Fox (Diane Parish) rekindle their romance, sharing a kiss in the snow.
 During a karaoke night at The Queen Victoria pub, Ian receives the USB stick and plays it on the speakers.
 Lauren watches in delight as the recording plays, publicly exposing Cindy's affair with Junior, lingering feelings for George, and discontent with Ian to the crowded pub, leaving Ian and the onlookers shocked.